Born in 1981 in Lansing, Michigan, USA

 2018

-Liquid Dreams, Ghebaly Gallery, Los Angeles, California, USA
+Liquid Dreams, Ghebaly Gallery, Los Angeles, USA

-Palo Santo, Ratio 3, San Francisco, California, USA
+Palo Santo, Ratio 3, San Francisco, USA

-American Fine Arts—Part II: On the Tip of My Tongue, BBQLA at Cloaca Projects, San Francisco, California, USA
+American Fine Arts—Part II: On the Tip of My Tongue, BBQLA at Cloaca Projects, San Francisco, USA

 2017